 The best format depends entirely on your guest count.
 This is probably the single most important factor in your decision.

-For couples or small friend groups, escape room box sets are the obvious choice.
+For couples or small friend groups, escape room box sets are a natural choice.
 Everyone stays mentally engaged throughout, and the puzzle-focused format doesn't require the critical mass of characters that murder mysteries need to function properly.

 Why escape rooms work at this size:

-Key Takeaway: For 2-4 people, escape room box sets deliver better engagement and value than scaled-down murder mysteries.
+Key Takeaway: For 2-4 people, escape room box sets tend to deliver better engagement and value than scaled-down murder mysteries.

 This is where your specific group dynamics determine the best choice.
 The format decision depends on what your guests actually enjoy.